Mardeg/svgklondike/README.md

 ☐Add: animate waste turning over to become the deck when it's empty, and animate flipping facedown cards

 ☐Accessibility: Left and Right handed modes

+##Ongoing Undertaking: Keep this game working in the MyPal browser on ReactOS